Canon 20D vs Nikon D750

 It is notable that the D750 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 20D does not offer wifi capability.

 The D750 is a recent model that features in the current product line-up of Nikon.
 In contrast, the 20D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 20D was succeeded by the Canon 30D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 20D vs Nikon D750